Ranked! The 15 best Premier League players outside the top six

 Age: 25

-How many good left-backs do France have?
-Despite competing against Lucas Hernandez, Benjamin Mendy and Ferland Mendy, Digne has won 23 caps for Les Bleus.
+One way of gauging Digne’s talent is that he’s managed to rack up 23 France caps, despite the fact his country possess a dazzling array of left-backs including Lucas Hernandez, Benjamin Mendy and Ferland Mendy.

-Defensively sound, the former PSG and Barcelona man boasts an impeccable touch, is one of the finest crossers around and has scored three long-range corkers this term.
+As well as being defensively solid, the former PSG and Barcelona man possesses a fantastic first touch, can cross the ball brilliantly and has even scored three long-range screamers for his club this season.

 11. Felipe Anderson (West Ham)